storacha/RFC/client-side-encryption.md

 ## Abstract

-This RFC proposes enhancements in the client-side encryption library for Storacha uploads using Lit Protocol's Programmable Key Pairs (PKPs) which unlocks social authentication without private key management.
+This RFC proposes enhancements in the client-side encryption library for Storacha uploads using Lit Protocol's Programmable Key Pairs (PKPs), which unlock social authentication without private key management.
 The proposal maintains the secure per-file encryption approach while adding improved user experience and backup capabilities.
 Access control for symmetric key decryption continues to rely on Lit Actions that validate UCAN delegations, ensuring only authorized users can decrypt specific keys within their designated Storacha Spaces.

-It also proposes a fallback strategy to decrypt content in case the Lit Protocol becomes prohibitively expensive, experiences network issues or suffers service outages.
+It also proposes a fallback strategy to decrypt content in case the Lit Protocol becomes prohibitively expensive, experiences network issues, or suffers service outages.
 The proposal covers Lit Protocol's Payment Delegation Database API for streamlined cost management.

 The goal is to establish the foundational encryption system for Storacha, prioritizing security through proven cryptographic practices while removing adoption barriers for mainstream users and enterprise customers.